too000331/LFPC-labs/README.md

 After Chomsky classification this grammar is of Type 3 (Regular Grammar).
 Also it is a right-linear grammar because it consists of a terminal symbol perceded by a single nonterminal symbol (at the right).

-For graph plot I used JFLAP:
+For graph plot I used JFLAP (just to represent).